quicwg/base-drafts/draft-ietf-quic-tls.md

-After completing the TLS handshake, the client will have learned and authenticated an identity for the server and the server is optionally able to learn and authenticate an identity for the server.
+After completing the TLS handshake, the client will have learned and authenticated an identity for the server and the server is optionally able to learn and authenticate an identity for the client.
 TLS supports X.509 certificate-based authentication {{?RFC5280}} for both server and client.

 The TLS key exchange is resistent to tampering by attackers and it produces